AtanasVihrogonov/Devcamper_API/readme.md

 * MongoDB Atlas & Compass

 ## Inspiration
->This is influensed by Brad Travesy Udemy cource "Masterclass Node.js and Express"
+>This is influensed by Brad Traversy Udemy cource "Masterclass Node.js and Express"

 ## Contact
 >Created by [A.Vihrogonov] [Vihrogonov@protonmail.com] - feel free to contact me!